Sewer Repair in New Era Park, CA

 A plumber in El Dorado County, CA, wearing gloves and boots, uses a large hose to clean or empty a manhole on a paved surface, with the manhole cover set aside nearby.

-Professional Sewer Repair New Era Park
+Sewer Line Repair Process, New Era Park

 A vacuum truck with a large red hose attached is parked on a paved road near a green fence and trees, possibly supporting a plumber El Dorado County job.
 The photo is taken from a low angle.